emmamcivor/UoN_math_computing_seminar/README.md

 - if our scripts are stopped we should be able to restart from where we left off (once we have fixed the issue that resulted in it being

 *Some further things we must do*:
--before we leave our handy work unattended let the UNIX Systems Officer know what you have done; just a quick email with details on how to stop it if it is causing a problem
+- before we leave our handy work unattended let the UNIX Systems Officer know what you have done; just a quick email with details on how to stop it if it is causing a problem

 ## Things you may need to do before you start:
 - install GNU Parallel locally if it is not available.